Laogai Museum: Funding

 The museum was funded in part by the Yahoo!
 Human Rights Fund, a fund established by Yahoo! after the company attracted criticism for helping Chinese police locate and detain internet dissidents.
 The fund, headed by Yahoo! co-founder Jerry Yang was part of Yahoo!'s apology, and funding the museum was one of its first public projects.

 Criticism

-A spokesman for the Chinese embassy has criticized the museum, calling it an attack on China's reputation and suggesting that Wu's motivation behind opening the museum was "to vilify the Chinese legal system and mislead the American public."
+A spokesman for the Chinese embassy criticized the museum, calling it an attack on China's reputation and suggesting that Wu's motivation behind opening the museum was "to vilify the Chinese legal system and mislead the American public."
 In response, Wu said that the Chinese authorities "always dismiss me as a morally corrupt and dangerous criminal.
 Their second argument is that criminals have to work in some American prisons, too.
 But I can tell you that it's not the same thing at all."